 Don’t miss out on sharing in these events.

-Check local notice boards in the Library and local stores (including the Thrift Store) for the date of the next lunch (and we’ll post it on this web page too).
+Check local notice boards in the Library and local stores (including the Thrift Store) for the date of the next lunch (and we’ll post it on this web page too, as above).

 Lunch is served between 12 noon and 1:00pm.
 All are welcome.

 Well, looks like the pine trees were right and Environment Canada not so right!
 Deep Freeze is the right name for a winter camp for teens, currently underway at Mount Forest Camp.
 Read on to see why we thought we were in for a deep chill.
 Perhaps it will eventually be discovered that trees have a memory ability that permits them to prepare for future weather conditions, not just reflect the season that’s ending!

 October Post: The church here has the benefit of being located only 20 minutes drive from Mount Forest Camp, which it sponsors.
 The Camp was established in 1963, but largely served city children, for whom a week in the countryside was a rare pleasure.
 City kids are still a large proportion of campers, but local needs have also been met by running a Day Camp.
 This is for 5-10 year olds and the program runs from 9.30am-3:30pm each day.
 The large number of repeat campers at all the camps confirms they are highly popular with campers and families who bring them.